andrewjamesbrasington/Andrews-Calcium-Imaging-Decoder/README.md

 ### Statistics and Analysis
 - Compute min, max, and sample standard deviation per group within the averaging window
-- **Two-sample Welch's t-test** (two-tailed, α = 0.05) when exactly two eligible groups are visible, comparing minimums or maximums against a user-selected control; reports Cohen's *d* with interpretation
+- **Two-sample Welch's t-test** (two-tailed, alpha = 0.05) when exactly two eligible groups are visible, comparing minimums or maximums against a user-selected control; reports Cohen's *d* with interpretation
 - **Welch's one-way ANOVA** with Bonferroni post-hoc pairwise comparisons when three or more eligible groups are visible; reports ω² (omega-squared) as the omnibus effect size and Cohen's *d* for each selected comparison; Bonferroni correction uses only the comparisons selected by the user
 - Export summary statistics and statistical test results to CSV as separate files